What is Emergency Medical Services?

 Length of Program

-After admission to the paramedic program, full-time students can complete either the associate degree or certificate in three to four semesters.
+After admission to the joint Pramedic Program, full-time students can complete either the Associate in Applied Science Degree or Certificate in three to four semesters.

 Currently Hopkinsville Community College does not have advance placement for the Paramedic Program.